hungovercoders/platform.teamconfig/teamlinks/homepage.md

 # Team Home Page

-This could be your team home page in your tool of choice.
+This could be the team home page in the teams tool of choice.

 I would expect to see useful links, docs, status and reporting from this page.